docknetwork/price-feed-adapter/Readme.md

 # Price feed adapter

 Fetches price from exchanges, takes median and writes them to chain.
+Currently supported price sources are Coinmarketcap, Coingecko, Cryptocompare and Binance.
 All the actions are written as small tasks.

 This repo holds several components: